How to Backup SD Card Before Formatting [2021 Updated]

 Step 2.
 Open Windows File Explorer and open your SD card.

-Wait for the Copy and Paste process completes.
-Now, you have successfully created a copy of your SD card data on another device.
+How can I help you with creating a copy of your SD card data on another device?

 Way 2.
 Backup SD Card Before Formatting and Save as a Backup Image

-If you don't need to use the SD card frequently, or you want to save storage space on the target device, it's highly suggested that you apply reliable backup software for help.
-Professional file backup software - Qiling Backup with its File Backup feature can help.
+If you don't need to use the SD card frequently or want to save storage space on the target device, using reliable backup software is highly suggested.
+A professional file backup software like Qiling Backup with its File Backup feature can be very helpful in this situation.

-To use Qiling Backup to backup SD card before formatting, only three clicks will do.
+To use Qiling Backup to backup your SD card before formatting, it's a simple three-step process that requires just three clicks.

-Connect your devices to your computer and follow the steps below to back up your SD card with ease.
+Connect your devices to your computer, then follow these steps to back up your SD card easily.

 Step 1.
 Launch Qiling Backup and then choose the backup mode "Disk/Partition".